hepengli/ipfls/README.md

 # IPFLS

-This is a Python implemetationa of the IPOPT optimization toolbox using a prime-dual interior-point algorithm with a filter line-search method [1] for nonlinear programming.
+This is a Python implemetationa of the prime-dual interior-point algorithm with a filter line-search method [1] for large-scale nonlinear programming.
 The problem is supposed to formulate in the following expression:

         min f(x)
          x